cbsinteractive/bakery/docs/propeller/index.md

 ---

 # Propeller

-If you haven't had the chance, we suggest getting started with our <a href="/bakery/quick-start/2020/03/05/quick-start.html">Quick Start</a> guide before trying to proxy and filter your channels via Bakery.
+Propeller is the ViacomCBS live-streaming platform.
+Propeller can orchestrate and manage all of your cloud based resources needed for a live streaming environment.
+If you have a stream running out of Propeller, you can stream that channel via Bakery!

 For help on managing playback of your Propeller channels via Bakery, check out the documentation below.

 ## Playback